Tullingemarcus/Discord_Bot/README.md

     - Checks the weather in Tullinge
 - **Text to speech**
   - §tts (what you want to be read)
+    - Reads what you wrote
 - **Timer/alarm**
   - §timer (the time in seconds)
+    - Goes off after the time ran out
   - §alarm (when you want it to go off)
+    - Goes off at the given time
 - **Statistics**
   - §stats cs:go (user)
     - Counter-Strike: Global offensive statistics